roc-lang/rbt/docs/adrs/006-jobs.md

 Commands are the only truly required part of a job.
 Without them, nothing else makes sense!
-A simple job might look like this:
+A trivial job looks like this:

 ```roc
 hello : Job